-(a) Employees of Mtwana County seem to have a defeatist attitude towards their work.

-Advise the new governor on six measures that he might put in place to change this culture.

-(b) "We have done this before and it did not work", one of the senior county officials was heard saying.
+- (a) Employees of Mtwana County seem to have a defeatist attitude towards their work. - Advise the new governor on six measures that he might put in place to change this culture.
+(6 marks) (b) "We have done this before and it did not work", one of the senior county officials was heard saying.

 Cite five reasons why the strategic planning process could have failed in Mtwana County.
+(10 marks)

-(c) Discuss five ways in which Mtwana County Government might benefit from an organisation development programme.
-(10 marks) (d) As a str ategic planning consultant, advise Mtwana County Government on: (i) Contents of the county integrated development plan.
+(¢) Discuss program five ways in which Mtwana County Government might benefit from an organis me. ation development (10 marks) (d) As a stra ategic planning consultant, advise Mtwana County Government on: (i) Contents of the county integrated development plan.
 (8 marks) (ii) Principles of citizen participation in county strategic planning.
-(6 marks) (Total: 40 marks) QUES TION TV (a) With re spect to development of a vision statement, describe the term "values audit".
+(6 marks) (Total: 40 marks) QUES (a) TION TV With re: VO spect to development of a vision statement, describe the term "values audit".
 (1 mark) (b) Discuss four areas of concern in corporate level strategy.
 (8 marks) (c) Supplie rs form part of a firm's external environment.
 Evaluat e six ways in which supplier power increases in an industry.
-(6 marks) (Total: 15 marks) QUES TION TH (a) Discuss five strategy implementation challenges that might be faced by an organisation.
-(10 marks) (b) Analyse e five factors which might cause intense competitive rivalry among firms in an industry .
-(5 marks) (Total: 15 marks) QUES TION FO (a) Explair five merits of team building as a strategy for managing strategic change.
-(5 marks) (b) Sugges t five guidelines for effective control in strategy management.
-(5 marks) (c) Analys e five interventions an organisation could use in a turnaround strategy. , (5 marks) (Total: 15 marks) QUES TION FI VE . (a) Analys e five reasons why companies form strategic alliances.
-(5 marks) (b) Discuss s five types of strategic alliances.
-(10 marks) (Total: 15 marks)
+(6 marks) (Total: 15 marks) QUES (a) TION TH Discuss IREE five strategy implementation challenges that might be faced by an organisation.
+(10 marks) (b) Analyse e five factors which might cause intense competitive rivalry among firms in an industry.
+(5 marks) (Total: 15 marks) QUES TION FC DUR (a) five merits of team building as a strategy for managing strategic change.
+(5 marks) (b) Suggest five guidelines for effective control in strategy management.
+(5 marks) (c) Analyse e five interventions an organisation could use in a turnaround strategy. , (5 marks) (Total: 15 marks) QUES TION FI VE (a) e five reasons why companies form strategic alliances.
+(5 marks) (b) Discuss five types of strategic alliances.
+(10 marks) (Total: 15 marks) );{{}};{{}};{{}};{{